 Who Will You Call in Cincinnati to Say “Fix My BMW”?

-BMW Troubleshooting Basics: Problem 1—Engine Not Starting
+BMW Troubleshooting: Problem 1—Engine Not Starting

-If your engine refuses to start or roll over, it could be something simple like battery connection that has become loose or corroded.
+If your BMW engine refuses to start or roll over, it could be something simple like battery connection that has become loose or corroded.
 Depending on how bad the corrosion is, it may be like it’s not even connected at all.
 Check the connections, giving them a wiggle to make sure they are secure.
 If there’s rust, remove the rust with an iron brush.
 This is a car repair you may be able to do yourself.

 You should also check to see if the wires themselves are still in good shape.
-If there has been a rodent who thinks that battery wires are a fine snack, that is a whole different problem.
+If there has been a rodent who thinks that battery wires are a fine snack, that is a completely different problem.

 Problem 2—Is it Hard to Start Your Engine in the Cold?

-If you have trouble starting your car in cold weather, the battery is the first place you should look during your car troubleshooting.
+If you have trouble starting your BMW in cold weather, the battery is the first place you should look during your car troubleshooting.
 Do you have bad or rusty battery connections?
 When was the last time that you changed your battery?
 The older it gets, the more likely it is that its charge will be depleted during a cold winter’s night.

 Changing your dirty or clogged air filter may also help, which is something that can usually be done with nothing more complicated than a screwdriver—no BMW technician necessary.

-If you understand how the system works, you can see just how serious of a problem it can be.
+If you understand how the coolant system works, you can see just how serious of a problem it can be.
 Coolant flows from your engine through the engine head, propelled by the water pump.
 If the coolant isn’t circulating through the system properly, the engine will start to overheat and can warp and crack.
 Which is a repair that starts and ends with you shelling out for a new engine.

-If the coolant looks like it’s at the right level, the problem may be a damaged radiator cap that’s not sealing properly or air bubbles in the system.
+If the coolant looks like it’s at the right level, the problem may be a radiator cap that’s no longer sealing properly or air bubbles in the system.
 If it’s air bubbles—a phenomenon mechanics refer to as burping—these bubbles can impede coolant circulation as well.
 Once the system has cooled enough to remove the radiator cap, you can use a funnel to add coolant to the system, which should force out out any clogged air bubbles and improve circulation.
 No air bubbles mean better circulation—which will help to keep everything cool.

 If you still can’t figure out how to keep your car from overheating by yourself, give us a call.
 We’ll be happy to fix your BMW.
 Bring it into our auto repair shop, and we’ll give you a diagnosis for BMW repair, let you know how much it will cost, how much time the repair will take, and get you back on the road ASAP.